Republicans are making one last-ditch effort to repeal Obamacare

 WASHINGTON — A group of Republican senators are making a late push to repeal and replace Obamacare this month even as some colleagues seem ready to move on or even work with Democrats to patch up the law.

-The bill, backed by Sens.
-Lindsey Graham, R-S.C., Bill Cassidy, R-La., Dean Heller, R-Nev., and Ron Johnson, R-Wis., would combine funding for Medicaid and Obamacare’s subsidies into a block grant that states could use to craft their own health care plans.
-Some states would receive less money compared to current law, others potentially more, and the funding would only extend to 2026, leaving the future beyond that uncertain.
+The bill, backed by Lindsey Graham of South Carolina, Bill Cassidy of Louisiana, Dean Heller of Nevada and Ron Johnson of Wisconsin, would combine funding for Medicaid and Obamacare’s subsidies into a block grant that states could use to craft their own health care plans.
+Some states would receive less money compared with the current law, others potentially more, and the funding would only extend to 2026, leaving beyond that uncertain.

 The bill faces a high barrier to passage.
 Heller and Graham conceded that getting their own Republican governors to support their bill was a “work in progress” and called on President Donald Trump to rally support and on Senate GOP leaders to fast track their legislation.

-“Mr. President, help us, because we’re trying help you,” Graham said on Wednesday.
+“Mr. President, help us, because we’re trying to help you,” Graham said on Wednesday.

 While Trump offered the bill's sponsors some encouragement later in the afternoon, he stopped short of endorsing their plan.
 "As I have continued to say, inaction is not an option, and I sincerely hope that Senators Graham and Cassidy have found a way to address the Obamacare crisis,” the president said in a statement.